lokithe5th/testing/README.md

 The repo now contains all necessary unit tests for the ETH streaming functionality.

 Crucially, we haven't even touched token streams or fuzzing yet!
-If you're interested, check back out the branch Part-2, to see how we set up a mock token to test with, and take our first baby steps with Foundry's fuzzer.
+If you're interested, check back soon for the branch Part-2, to see how we set up a mock token to test with, and take our first baby steps with Foundry's fuzzer.